2021 visit by Pope Francis to Iraq: 5 March 2021

 Upon his arrival at the Baghdad International Airport, the pope was welcomed by the Iraqi Prime Minister Mustafa al-Khadimi.
 Two children in traditional dresses presented flowers and a military band accompanied the prime minister.
 Following he entered Baghdad, where his arrival was announced on billboards and the Flags of Iraq and the Vatican flying jointly side by side.
 When he met the Iraqi president Barham Salih at the Presidential Palace in Baghdad who gave him a welcome gift of a replica from a work of Mohammed Ghani Hikmat depicting the Passion of Jesus before his crucifixion.
 He then addressed the Iraqi population through a televised speech acknowledging the importance of Iraq as a cradle of civilizations.

 6 March 2021

 On the 6 March 2021 he visited Najaf, where he met the Shia cleric and Grand Ayatollah Ali Al Sistani.
 The meeting was televised by the Iraqi state TV and took place in the home of Al Sistani nearby the Imam Ali Shrine.
 They released a joint statement against religious extremism.
-On the same day he visited Ur, which according to the Bible is the birthplace of Abraham, whom Jews, Muslims and Christians consider is their religious father.
-In the evening he returned to Baghdad where he held a mass in the Church of St.Joseph.
-It was the first time, that Pope Francis delivered a liturgy according to the eastern rite.
+On the same day he visited Ur, which according to the Bible is the birthplace of Abraham, whom Muslims, Jews, and Christians consider is their religious father.
+In the evening he returned to Baghdad where he held a mass in the Church of St. Joseph in the Chaldean rite.
+It was the first time, that Pope Francis delivered a liturgy according to an eastern rite.